Leocraft1/Leolib/README.txt

 There are a lots of useful methods in this library, mostly very basic but they will save your time; all the syntaxes are under the SYNTAX chapter.

 The library has these packages:
+- leolib
+Inside leolib:
-- arrayUtils
+- arrayUtils (package)
-- stringUtils (Work in progress)
+- arrayString (class)
 The package arrayUtils contains:
 - arrayInt
 - arrayFloat (Work in progress)
 - arrayDouble (Work in progress)
 - arrayString (Work in progress)
-The class arrayInt contains the methods:
+The class arrayInt contains the following methods:
 - count (counts how many times an INT is present in the array, if not there it returns 0)
 - search (boolean value, returns true if the INT is in the given array)
 - searchIndex (returns an array with the index of all the positions of the INT in the given array)
 - sortAscending (returns an array sorted in ascending mode)
+- sortDescending (returns an array sorted in descending mode)
+- arrayOut (automatically prints the given int array) The class arrayFloat contains the following methods:
+The class arrayDouble contains the following methods:
+The class arrayString contains the following methods:
+The class stringUtils contains the following methods:
+- isBlank (method to do isBlank in java version less than JDK 8)